SSD vs. HDD: A Comparison

 Traditional hard drives write data onto a disc .
 This disc spins around at fast speeds and a special device is used to write data onto the disc as it passes.
 Hard drives are limited by the speed at which the disk can spin and the connectors they use.

 What is an SSD?

 A solid state drive (SSD) is another method of file storage.

 SSDs use a concept called NAND flash memory to write files onto a drive.
-This is different from the HDD method of storage which involves moving a physical disc to store data.
+This is different from the HDD method of storage which involves moving a physical disc to

 Using a method that does not involve moving a disc means the drive can be faster.
 SSDs are not limited by the speed at which a disk spins.